marcusgia2505/LIONESS_doc/docs/010_basic.rst

 .. image:: _static/New_experiment.png
    :alt:  600px

 Below the name of your experiment you can now start defining your stages as they will be displayed to participants.
 Two stages are pre-loaded (see screenshot above).
-Make sure that you select the tab named *stage 1*.
+Make sure that you select the tab named ``stage 1``.
 The area under the tabs shows three sections, each with a blue background.
 First, in the broad horizontal bar you can specify basic settings of that stage, e.g. its name, the :ref:`stage type <stage_type>` of the stage, and an optional :ref:`countdown timer <stage_and_element__countdown_timer>`.
 Second, in the left hand side section you can specify the :ref:`active screen <defining_your_screens__active_screen>`.
 In active screens you can display information to participants and record their responses.
 Third, in the right hand side option you can specify the :ref:`waiting screen <defining_your_screens__waiting_screen>` of that stage.
 In case participants need to wait for others before continuing, this will come in handy - we will get to that shortly.

 Screens consist of :ref:`elements <elements>`.
 These can be text boxes, input fields to record numerical responses, or pieces of :ref:`javascript` to interact with the server or to do calculations.
-You can add elements to your screen by clicking *add new element* and select the type of element you want to add.
+You can add elements to your screen by clicking :ref:`add new element <adding_an_element>` and select the type of element you want to add.
 As you will have noticed, the first stage already includes three pre-loaded (empty) elements: a :ref:`JavaScript <javascript>` field, a :ref:`text box <elements__text_box>`, and a :ref:`button <elements__button>`.

 In the next steps you will define your own Public Goods Game.
-While defining your experimental screens, you can see how they look from the participants' perspective by compiling your experiment and starting a 'test player' from the Control panel.
+While defining your experimental screens, you can see how they look from the participants' perspective by compiling your experiment and starting a :ref:`test player <control_panel__test_player>` from the Control panel.
 For the sake of exposition, we will do this only at the end of this tutorial.

 Stage 1: instructions
 ~~~~~~~~~~~~~~~~~~~~~

 In this basic public goods game, we want the participants to read instructions first.
-Name this stage *instructions* in the broad horizontal blue bar.
+Name this stage ``Instructions`` in the broad horizontal blue bar.
 In the active screen you can add instruction text by double-clicking the :ref:`text box <elements__text_box>` (second element).
 You can write instructions in the rich-text editor by yourself or but for now just copy in the template text from the Box 2.

 Finalise your instructions stage by specifying the :ref:`button <elements__button>` at the bottom of the screen.
 Make sure that the next stage is Stage 2 and retain the default options for the button (so that participants can proceed if possible).
 Your changes to the experiment will be automatically saved upon every mouse click.

 At any time during development of your game, you can view the experimental pages as the participants will see them.
-To do this, simply :ref:`compile and test <compile_and_test>` your experiment and start a *test player*.
+To do this, simply :ref:`compile and test <compile_and_test>` your experiment and start a :ref:`test player <control_panel__test_player>`.

 .. code-block:: html
       :caption: Box 2: Instructions for the public goods game